Victoria’s Secret Stunner Elsa Hosk Goes Braless Under Sheer White Top & Instagram Loves Her Sexy Disco Pants

 Elsa Hosk is once again sizzling in her latest social media update.

 The blond bombshell has been showing off her signature figure on social media quite a bit in recent weeks and everything that she posts for fans earns a ton of attention.
-Right now, the model has an impressive following of over 5.7 million and that number continues to climb thanks to her gorgeous photo posts.
-In the most recent series of images that was shared for her fans, Hosk sizzles in a sexy and chic outfit.
+Right now, the model has an impressive following of over 5.7 million and that number continues to climb, thanks to her gorgeous photos.
+In the most recent series of images that were shared for her fans, Hosk sizzles in a sexy and chic outfit.

 In the first photo in the deck, the blond bombshell strikes a pose in front of big, glass windows.
-Hosk wears her short, blond tresses down and waved as they wave in the wind.
+Hosk wears her short, blond tresses down as they wave in the wind.
 She appears to be wearing a little bit of subtle makeup in the shot but covers the majority of her face with an oversized pair of sunglasses.
-Elsa leaves almost nothing to the imagination in a sheer, white button-down crop top that shows her chest and taut tummy.
+Elsa leaves almost nothing to the imagination in a sheer, white button-down crop top that shows off her taut tummy.

-On the bottom, the model dons a pair of high-waisted silver disco-like pants that show off her trim legs.
-Hosk completes the look with a bright green bag in her right hand.
-In the next few photos in the series, Hosk rocks the same exact outfit but strikes slightly different poses.
+On the bottom, the model rocks a pair of high-waisted silver disco-like pants that accentuate her trim legs.
+She then completes the look with a bright green bag in her right hand.
+The next few photos in the series show Hosk wearing the same exact outfit but strike slightly different poses.

 In just a few short hours of the image going live for her millions of fans, it’s already garnered over 78,000 likes and well over 300 comments.

 Many fans took to the shot to let Elsa know that she looks stunning while countless others raved over her killer figure.
 A few more had no words and simply raved over the beautiful shots with heart, star, and flame emoji.